scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 would not require the model to implement ``partial_fit`` and would only require a ``fit`` method.

-Another area of future work is ensuring ``IncrementalSearchCV`` and all of its children (including ``HyperbandSearchCV``) work well with large models.
-Modern models often consume most of GPU memory, and currently ``IncrementalSearchCV`` requires making a copy the model.
-How much does this hurt performance and can it be avoided?
+Another area of future work is ensuring ``HyperbandSearchCV`` and all of its work well with large models.
+Modern models often consume most of GPU memory during training.
+Currently, ``HyperbandSearchCV`` requires serialization of every model between ``partial_fit`` calls.
+How much does this influence performance?

 Future work specifically does not include implementing the asynchronous version of successive halving :cite:`li2018massively` in Dask.
 This variant of